asqwerty666/asqwerty666/README.md

 - *20221009*

-Fixing registration for PET-Tau over MRI
+Fixing registration for PET-Tau over MRI with ANTS has proved to be harder than expected.
+I took a tour over all the metrics and options of *antsRegitration* script and there is no one size fit all option.
+I managed to do the job but still I'm no happy with the final method.
+Still the results are OK.

 ---